Welcome to my gallery. I will update this page with new projects as I complete them.

 This lowback chair features a solid birch seat that is very wide (26”), maple legs and 16 shorth sticks.
 I painted the armbow black over red to make a nice contrast with the light woods used.

 This six stick back armchair features a birch seat, oak legs and stretchers and 10 sticks in total, six of which are long and four short.
-The chair has a number of facets at the corners of the seat, the ends of the armbow and the sides of the crest.
-The sticks are birch and the crest is a solid, naturally formed heavy maple crook.
+I decided to add a fifth leg to the chair later on and I painted it blue.

 Gibson-inspired medium back armchair

 This Gibson-inspired armchair was made out of pine (seat, arms), oak (legs) and poplar (crest).
 Two of the long sticks penetrate through the arms, the others end in the arm or the crest.
 I painted the chair burnt orange and am currently thinking about a second coat of paint, perhaps dark blue or green.